nbn22385/htpc-docker/README.md

 sudo chown -Rv ${USER}:${USER} ${DATA_DIR}/
 ```

-***If you are switching an existing setup from internal to external storage,
+***If you are switching an internal drive to external storage for all media,
+you can stop here.
+If you want to mount the external drive as additional mount
-continue with the steps below to update service settings.***
+in the container (i.e. `/usb`, continue with the steps below to update service
+settings.***

 #### qBittorrent